How is autism diagnosed?

 Autism Spectrum Disorder (ASD), or autism, is a neurodevelopmental disorder that affects three main areas of an individual’s life: communication, social interaction and repetitive and restricted behaviours.

-Approximately one in every 88 people has autism and it is more common in boys than girls.
-In 2017, 2.5% of the Australian population had a diagnosis of autism.
-At that time, the WA Department of Education reported that autism accounted for the highest number of children requiring additional support through Schools of Special Education Needs.
+Around one in every 70 people in Australia (2018) has autism, and it is more common in boys than girls.
+In 2018 and estimated 353 880 people of the Australian population had a diagnosis of autism.
+The WA Department of Education has reported that autism accounted for the highest number of children requiring extra support through Schools of Special Education Needs.

 Although the cause of autism is unknown, genetic factors have been identified.
 Siblings have a 35% higher chance of developing symptoms of autism.